FabrizioAdi/AddTravel-Ireland/README.md

 * Reference Links
 * Author Info

+## Goals
+The main goal of the website was to present Ireland in an eye-catching way.
+I would even say fabulous way.
+Through this website people will be able to find ideas for travel and leisure activities.

 ## Description
 We Live to Travel.
+Is one of my slogans, because what else to do with our free time.
 The main purpose of the website is to promote tourism, to show the wildest and most beutiful places in Ireland.
-We have to remember that everything can be an attraction: monuments, a good restaurant, a bicycle trail, canoeing, a vantage point, a forest, a ruin or a town nearby.
+We have to remember that everything can be an attraction: monuments, cliffs, a good restaurant, a bicycle trail, canoeing, a vantage point, a forest, a ruin or a town nearby.
 On this website I want to present information, photos and locations of interesting places that are worth to seeing.
 You havent seen Ireland like this before !
-Good idea, right?

 #### The website supposed to contain:
 * Home page